martinjc/cmt112/README.md

 All course material including notes, presentations, videos, recommended reading and practical exercises are available on Learning Central, the School's GitLab server, and on Github.

+The material is arranged by topic.
+In each topic there will be links to things to read (both 'compulsory' reading which must be done each week, and 'extra' reading for those who are interested), videos to watch and code samples to examine.
+There will also be descriptions of the activities we will be doing during each week's contact session, and details of the individual/group lab exercises.

 It is expected that before each week’s contact session you will have:

 * read the relevant sections of the notes and watched any accompanying videos